San Jose, California

 Schools (San Jose: 13+ school districts)

 San Jose has the most fragmented public school landscape in the Bay Area: 13+ separate K-8 districts and 4 high school districts all serving parts of the city, with boundaries that do not match neighbourhood lines, ZIP codes, or city limits.
-The same San Jose street can have a different combination of K-8 and high school district from one block to the next, and the school assignment frequently drives a $200K to $500K price difference between otherwise comparable single-family homes a few blocks apart.
+The same San Jose street can have a different combination of K-8 and high school district from one block to the next, and the school assignment can drive a real price difference between otherwise comparable single-family homes a few blocks apart, so verify the exact attendance assignment by parcel with the district registrar before an offer.
 The school-district question is the single most consequential research item before any San Jose offer.

 The strongest combinations by buyer-perception of school quality: Cambrian SD + Leigh High (Cambrian / Almaden area), Union SD + Leigh High (Almaden Valley south), San Jose Unified (Willow Glen / Almaden Valley north), Evergreen ESD + Evergreen Valley High (Evergreen / Silver Creek hillside), Berryessa Union + Piedmont Hills High (Berryessa hills).
-The weakest combinations: tracts feeding James Lick, Mt.
-Pleasant, Yerba Buena, Andrew Hill, or Overfelt high schools typically discount $100K to $300K versus comparable single-family stock in stronger feeders.
-These spreads have been stable for over a decade and are not changing.
+Because attendance assignment is set by parcel and third-party rankings differ by school, verify the exact K-8 (kindergarten through grade 8) and high school assignment and current ratings with the district registrar before an offer.

 Typical assignment by sub-area